triestpa/Police-Analysis-Python/README.md

   </tbody>
 </table>

-We can see here that the search rate steadily declines as drivers get older.
-What also interesting is that the hit rate also declines rapidly older drivers.
+We can see here that the search rate steadily declines as drivers get older, and that the hit rate also declines rapidly for older drivers.
 This shows that older drivers are searched less often, and searches on older drivers generally turn up contraband more rarely.

 It's worth noting that the sample sizes (`n_hits`, `n_searches`, and `n_stops`) also decrease steadily through the age brackets, resulting in values that are less precise and much more volatile.
 This increase in volatility possibly explains why the hit rates on individuals aged 50-60 are significantly higher than in the neighboring age brackets.